libffcv/ffcv/docs/making_dataloaders.rst

   ORDERING = OrderOption.QUASI_RANDOM

 .. note::
-    ``order`` options require different amount of RAM, thus should be used considering how much RAM available in a case-by-case basis.
+    ``order`` options require different amounts of RAM, thus should be used considering how much RAM available in a case-by-case basis.

-    - ``RANDOM`` requires largest RAM since it will have to cache the entire dataset to sample perfectly at random.
+    - ``RANDOM`` requires RAM the most since it will have to cache the entire dataset to sample perfectly at random.
 If the available RAM is not enough, it will throw an exception.
-    - ``QUASI_RANDOM`` requires much less RAM than ``RANDOM``, but more than ``SEQUENTIAL``, in order to cache some entries.
+    - ``QUASI_RANDOM`` requires much less RAM than ``RANDOM``, but a bit more than ``SEQUENTIAL``, in order to cache some entries.
 It is used when the entire dataset can not fit RAM.
     - ``SEQUENTIAL`` requires least RAM.
 It only keeps several batches of samples loaded.

 Pipelines